 While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
 To keep the lesson grounded in practicality, we'll use ROE to better understand Sturm, Ruger & Company, Inc. (NYSE:RGR).

 Our data shows Sturm Ruger has a return on equity of 15% for the last year.
 That means that for every $1 worth of shareholders' equity, it generated $0.15 in profit.

 The formula for ROE is:

 Return on Equity = Net Profit ÷ Shareholders' Equity

 Or for Sturm Ruger:

 But note: Sturm Ruger may not be the best stock to buy.
-So take a peek at this free list of interesting companies with strong recent earnings growth (and a P/E ratio below 20).
+So take a peek at this free list of interesting companies with high ROE and low debt.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.